 When should I start using Baby Bio?

 Start using Baby Bio in early spring when you notice new growth appearing on your plants.
 This marks the beginning of the active growing season, which continues through summer.
+Resume feeding gradually—perhaps fortnightly at first—then increase to weekly as growth picks up.

 How many drops of Baby Bio should I use?